michael-collins/feeling-responsive/collections/_assignments/beginner-modeling-colonnade.md

 1. Watch tutorials from Blender Foundation on youtube for an introduction to Blender's interface and modeling tools.
 2. Create a folder on your computer. **This will be your project folder.** Save all files to this folder.
-3. Follow the six-part video demonstration to model the [Kem Weber Airline Chair](https://collection.cooperhewitt.org/objects/404536651/images/).
+3. Follow the video demonstration to model an interior or exterior architectural space.
 Skills to practice include:
    * polygonal edge flow
    * extruding polygon faces
    * inserting edge loops
    * moving, rotating, and scaling vertices, edges, and faces
    * mirroring and duplicating geometry
 4. Clean up your [edge flow](https://www.youtube.com/watch?v=Lip59doQQRk).
-5. Save the 3D scene file as '**_LASTNAME_-modeling-chair.blend'** (I.E. – _collins_-modeling-b1.blend) in the project folder.
+5. Save the 3D scene file as '**_LASTNAME_-modeling-colonnade.blend'** (I.E. – _collins_-modeling-colonnade.blend) in the project folder.
    * File naming conventions are used to allow your instructor to organize 1,000's of student submitted files, please follow naming conventions.
-6. Compress the project folder once you’ve completed the tutorial and rename it **_LASTNAME_-modeling-chair.zip.**
+6. Compress the project folder once you’ve completed the tutorial and rename it **_LASTNAME_-modeling-colonnade.zip.**
 7. Upload the .zip file to the assignment dropbox.
 8. Double check that you've included all files and that your .zip file can be downloaded and opened.